-The video above, from ACPA’s Institute on the Curricular Approach (formerly the Residential Curriculum Institute), discusses three key components of an effective assessment culture.
+A video on “Building Assessment into Residential Curriculum” (no longer available) from ACPA’s Institute on the Curricular Approach (formerly the Residential Curriculum Institute), identifies three key components of an effective assessment culture.
 First, responsibility for assessment can be found in almost all staff job descriptions.
 Although a department or division may have a staff member solely dedicated to assessment, the assessment process must be owned by all members of staff.
 Second, there should be clear learning goals and outcomes articulated in order to define what is being measured.
 Without clarity in objectives, assessment will lack focus and effectiveness.
 Finally, having a “data strategy,” or knowing how this data will be analyzed and used, can increase effectiveness.
 This includes how assessment data fit into the overall efforts of the university.

 A final and often overlooked aspect of creating a “culture of assessment” is making sure that assessment results are shared with key partners and stakeholders.
 This includes being effective at “telling your story.”
 It is not enough to just collect data, but the data needs to be shared and used towards continuous improvement.
 Being open and transparent with this data can also help with staff member, partner, and stakeholder engagement.
 The graphic below (from Forbes) provides an excellent visual explaining how this sharing process can look.
 Taking your raw data and providing context (narrative) and presenting it in a way that others can understand it (visuals) can help fuel informed change in your curriculum and department.
 If refocuses attention on student learning and the effectiveness of initiatives attempting to promote that learning.